miu0001/quant-signal-validation/README.md

 - In-sample performance alone is insufficient for reliable signal discovery
 - Weak signals are highly sensitive to noise and regime changes
 - Robust validation is essential for quantitative decision-making

+## How to Run

+Clone the repository and install dependencies:

+pip install -r requirements.txt

+Open the notebook in Jupyter and run all cells:

+notebooks/01_signal_validation_baseline.ipynb